 The Cheap and Easy Way

-– UPDATE: I didn’t mention the Brinno camera system in my original post but more readers buy it after reading this than Webscapes.
+UPDATE: I didn’t mention the Brinno camera system in my original post but more readers buy it after reading this than Webscapes.
 I haven’t tried either system so I’d love to get feedback if you purchase either camera.
-And a big “Thanks!” to those who support this website by using the Amazon affiliate links. –
+And a big “Thanks!” to those who support this website by using the Amazon affiliate links.
+The following video was shot with the Brinno BCC100 f1.2 model.
+It features a DC input and can work with Eye-Fi cards to offer wireless uploading.
+These Eye-Fi cards are worth considering if you have a wireless network at the construction site.
+I’ve used them with my iPad’s wifi while on vacation and it did a good job after about half an hour of reading online manuals for the initial setup.

 This is an eight megapixal camera housed in a sealed unit and seems easy enough to use.
 No one’s going to mistake your final video for art, but this might be the way to go if you’re only interested in capturing the build for posterity.
 At $100 each, you could probably afford a multi-camera setup to ease your worries of camera failure or simply record the project from different angles.
 The official product video is below, but you can see a cloud time-lapse here and another sky time-lapse here that were made with one of these.